knative/serving/docs/spec/normative_examples.md

 This causes the service to update the route to assign 100% of traffic to ghi.

-Once the update has been completed, if the latest ready revision is the same as the pinned revision, the names `current` and `latest` will point to the same revision.
+Once the update has been completed, if the latest ready revision is the same as the current revision, the names `current` and `latest` will point to the same revision.
 The name `next` is inactive until you're rolling out a revision again.

 Note that throughout this whole process, `latest` remains pointing to the latest